yogeshmsc-cloudys/gcp-cicd-security-scans/README.md

-# Python CI/CD on GCP
+# Security Scans on GCP

-This repo is created to demontrate how to setup **CI/CD on GCP** and covers the below steps.
+This repo is created to demontrate how to setup **Security scans on GCP** and covers the below steps for Python and NodeJs.

  1. Audit the packages installed
  2. Security scans by Sonar scanner
- 3. Unittest
+ 3. Unit test
- 4. Code coverage by Unittest
+ 4. Code coverage
- 5. Safety check for vulnerabilities
+ 5. Safety check for vulnerabilities (Python)
  6. Snyk.io scan for vulnerability check

 ## Files

  - *Dockerfile*
  - *cloudbuild.yaml*
- - src/
+ - *package.json*
-	 - *app.py*
+ - *security-scans-nodejs.yaml*
-	 - *requirements.txt*
+ - *security-scans-python.yaml*

 ## Dependencies

- - *gcp-cicd-security-scans*
  - *gcp-sonar-scanner*

-Clone these Repos and follow the readme file under the respective repos for deployment.
+Clone this Repo and follow the readme file for the deployment.

 ## How trigger the pipeline automatically?
 Enable Google Cloud Build for your repository.

 **Github > Market place > Google Cloud Build App > Enable.**

 Setup build triggger under Google Cloud Project under Cloud Build for the repository.